 Own Your Car Longer – It’s That Simple

-The only change you need to make to escape car payments, in most cases, is the length of ownership of your car.
+The only change you need to make to escape car payments, in most cases, is the length of time you own your car.

 Really, it is that simple.
 Not following?
 Here’s how it works.

-Let’s say the typical American takes out a 60 month (5 year) car loan when they buy a new car.
-Let’s say you got an amazing deal and only pay 0.9% interest on that car loan.
+Let’s say you take out a 60 month car loan when you buy a new car.
+You may have even scored an amazing deal and only paid 0.9% interest on a $30,000 car loan.

 After just one extra year of car ownership, you’ll already have $6,000 set aside for your next car.
 Holding onto the car for 2 years longer would leave you with $12,000, 3 years would be $18,000, 4 years would be $24,000 and 5 years would be $30,000.

 That doesn’t even count any interest you may earn on the money that you’ll keep in a savings account.

 How Long Will Your Car Last?

 Most new cars and even many used cars should last at least 10 years and well over 100,000 miles.